jhmuller/jhmuller.github.io/README.md

  for users and movies that can be used to derive a predicted rating of the movie by the user.
 To get the prediction we take the dot product of the movie and user embeddings.
- The embeddings are "learnged" by training a neural network using Pytorch.
+ The embeddings are "learned" by training a neural network using Pytorch.
- Note that there are many more sophisticated ways to do recommentations including the Two Tower Model and now TorchRec.
+ Note that there are many more sophisticated ways to do recommendations including the Two Tower Model and now TorchRec.
 However, this fairly simple Method seemed like a good place to start.
  To see the code, open the notebook ***recs.ipynb***